Zdend/interactive-chart-challenge/README.md

 # Frontend Test Task

-- X offers interactive content which allows students to demonstrate their understanding of mathematical concepts.
-For this task, we want you to create an interactive histogram component in React
+- For this task, we want you to create an interactive histogram component in React

 - ![Reference Screenshot](assets/histogram.png)